The TCF (French Language Achievement Test)

 passed the DELF B1 and B2 exams, as well as those passing the DALF

-C1 and C2, are exempt from having to sit for this test.
+C1 and C2, are exempt from having to take this test.
 Those who

-have a currently valid certificate, either for the
+have a current valid certificate, either for the

 for the general public, with a passing result on the oral expression